Prompting Shakespeare #2

 “Enough!
 Enough!
 If you lot would stop with the insults.
 And the rotten fruit hurling,” Gloucester noticed that the summer squash had reappeared.
 “And other propulsive objects, then the entire point of our play would show itself.
 We don’t always need sword fights and constant mayhem.”

 The second pipper-upper bellowed out: “But we like them.
 Why we come.
 A little blood action on stage boils me own blood!”

 Cheers rang out even more raucously around the domeless arena.
 The PU wound up with a devastating kiss, delivered by the pre-mentioned red-headed wench, who had wound her way towards him upon hearing “boiling blood.”
 They left in an abrupt hurry.

 As they made their way, those left in the pit began a growing war chant: “Fight!
 Fight!
 Fight!”
 It grew in intensity.
 All the actors knew the stage was lost.
+They hastened to exit, stage left.
 Gloucester was last, dragging his feet.
 He picked up his pace as the summer squash rolled by.

 Turning once more in the desperate hope of changing their minds, Gloucester could only fixate on the malicious grin from the hag in the front.
 He bolted offstage.
 A hideous cackle followed him.

 The stage manager looked at him askance, then hurried away.
 It was a lonely walk back to the dressing closet.
 Gloucester didn’t notice, nor care, that the bear and its baiter passed him by.
 The boisterous cheers let him know; the battle was lost.
 The stage was theirs.